MichlF/sports_object_detection/README.md

 ## How To Use

-For this app to work you need to either clone or [Git](https://git-scm.com) install this repo on your computer.
+For this app to work you need to either clone or [Git](https://git-scm.com) install this repo onto your computer.
 Make sure to install the requirements along with it.
 You can do this by running the following command in your command line:

 ```bash
 # Pip install with requirements